suvvenndu/docs.influxdata.com/content/telegraf/v1.7/plugins/outputs.md

     parent: Plugins
 ---

-Telegraf allows users to specify multiple output sinks in the configuration file.
+Telegraf output plugins write metrics to external destinations, depending on the plugins.

 > ***Note:*** Telegraf plugins added in the current release are noted with ` -- NEW in v1.7`.
 >The [Release notes and changelog](/telegraf/v1.7/about_the_project/release-notes-changelog) has a list of new plugins and updates for other plugins.
 See the plugin README files for more details.